mahdaen/tocm/README.md

 });
 ```

 Sample above is grouping `body` class to `Mobile` media.
-Bellow is generated css by code above:
+Below is generated css by code above:

 ```css
 @media screen and (max-width: 640px) {